enspiral/improvements/README.md

 * We shift issues that have been in `ready` for more than a month to the `backlog`
 * We prompt people assigned to `in progress` issues for a status update.
 If you don't respond by the next sweep we move it to the `backlog`

+## Tags
+Enspiral ventures and proto ventures are encouraged to share strategic projects and improvements with the wider network and receive their own tags.
+Please use the venture and proto-venture tags for those tickets so we can easily filter them.
+Also be aware of noise and try to keep the minutia abstracted away in checklists on bigger tickets or other systems.

+Feel free to use the proto-venture tag for tickets relating to launching a new proto-venture but you don't get a named tag until you officially become one.